 Instructions To Authors

 Marine Ornithology is published by the Pacific Seabird Group on behalf of a consortium of seabird groups: African, Australasian, Dutch, Japanese, and Pacific.
-The journal publishes contributed papers, Forum articles (papers on topics of general interest that express a particular viewpoint and may be solicited), and book, website and software reviews, on all aspects of marine ornithology worldwide.
+The journal publishes contributed papers, forum articles (papers on topics of general interest that express a particular viewpoint and may be solicited), and reviews of books, websites, and software on all aspects of marine ornithology worldwide.
 Review papers or Commentaries (i.e., short articles contributing new perspectives on existing publications) on important or emerging topics in marine ornithology are encouraged.
 Contributions dealing with coastal or inland seabirds such as gulls, terns, cormorants, and pelicans will also be considered.

 Since 2000, Marine Ornithology has been published both in hard copy and in electronic form on the Marine Ornithology website (marineornithology.org).
 There is no charge for viewing or downloading papers posted by Marine Ornithology.
-They can be freely distributed and archived under Creative Commons Attribution-ShareAlike License (CC BY-SA).
+By publishing in Marine Ornithology, authors agree that their papers can be freely distributed and archived under Creative Commons license (CC BY).

 Authors do not have to be members of the sponsoring seabird groups.
 All contributions (except for book reviews) are submitted to at least two referees.
 If revised manuscripts are not received by the editor within four months of author's receipt of editorial and referees' reports, they will be treated as new submissions.

 Requirement for original publication:

-Contributions must contain original work, conducted by the author, which has not been published, or is not under consideration for publication, elsewhere.
+Contributions must contain original work that was conducted by the author and that has not been published, or is not under consideration for publication, elsewhere.
 Previous publication as part of a thesis or dissertation, presentation at a conference (oral presentation or poster), or publication of an abstract is acceptable.

 All contributions must be in English, but may use spelling of any English-speaking country, such as British or US spelling; however, the system used should be consistent throughout the paper.